couchbeard/Couch-Beard/README.md

 ===========
 First you need an apache server with PHP 5.3 or above and MySQL database.

+This could be more simple and will be more simple when release.

 1. Download this repo.

 2. Open browser and connect to the page.